This post is also available in: Spanish

-Continual adoration of the Blessed Sacrament begins each Monday at 7:00 AM and concludes on Saturday at 7:45 AM.
+Continual adoration of the Blessed Sacrament begins each Wednesday after the 9:00am mass and concludes on Saturday at 7:45 AM.
 The chapel is closed on Federal Holidays.

 Please prayerfully consider spending one hour with Our Lord.
 Invitations are available at the Chapel sign-in desk in the church vestibule.

 If you have any questions, you may contact a Chapel coordinator: Nenita DeGuzman (571)-286-0867; email@example.com